joelkoz/omni-schema/README.md

 ```

-The `db.foreignKeyField` property above specifies that the `transactions` field can be computed by matching the
+The `db.foreignKeyField` property above specifies that the `transactions` field is to be computed by matching the
 object id of the current schema (i.e. the `Customer` collection) to the `customer` field in the `Transaction` collection.
+Foreign key fields such as this do not need to be stored in the database (at least, not as part of the Customer table).
+If you add a new transaction, that transaction will be automatically included in the array the next time you retrieve the Customer record without the need for you to manually add the transaction to the customer's transaction array.

 Note that this feature is currently only supported by the mongoose plugin.
 Camo does not have such a feature at this time.
 Also note that for Mongoose models, these virtual fields are not automatically populated.
 You must explicitly request they be populated by calling the `populate()` method like this: